alecpm/opsworks-web-python/plone_buildout/README.md

 snapshots.

-Notice that it's possible to manually include whatever buildout parts and extends values you want in the deploy JSON.
+Notice that it's possible to manually include whatever buildout parts as well as include custom extends files in the deploy JSON.
 You can also add any commands you wish to the supervisor init (in this case we add our zeoserver).
 The recipe will still generate a number of `client#{n}` parts based on the instance size and launch them via the system supervisor.

 That's all that's needed for a single layer deployment; however, breaking each bit of functionality (App Servers, DB Servers/Blob